rust-lang/rfcs/text/0000-feature-metadata.md

 There needs to be an escape hatch for this for things like benchmarks - RFC TBD on how this works.

-## `unstable`

-`unstable` is a boolean value that defaults to `false`.
-It should indicate that a feature gates something that is not API-stable, or can only be built using `nightly` Rust.

 ---

 Use cases for this information will likely develop with time, but one of the